marcopaglio/BookingApp/README.md

 ### Run through jar

-> InfoPoint :information_source:: You can obtain a FatJar of the BookingApp application in two ways: from the build of the BookingApp project or directly by downloading it from the release on GitHub (**LINK HERE**).
+> :information_source: **InfoPoint**: You can obtain a FatJar of the BookingApp application in two ways: from the build of the BookingApp project or directly by downloading it from the release on GitHub (**LINK HERE**).

 If you decide to run the BookingApp application through its jar file, you need a running instance of MongoDB or PostgreSQL, depending on which one you prefer.